GED / Evening High School - Fall

 PRE-GED READING SKILLS Fee: No Charge ($47)

-Instruction in elementary reading skills: recognizing the main idea and supporting details, drawing inferences, and learning methods of organization; includes review of vocabulary development skills.
+Recognizing the main idea and supporting details, includes review of vocabulary development skills.
 No class 11/11, 11/25.

 PRE-GED MATH SKILLS Fee: No Charge ($47)